Food Allergies vs. Food Intolerances: What's the Difference?

 • Trouble breathing

-• Stomach issues (nausea, vomiting, pain)
+• Stomach issues (nausea, vomiting, or pain)

 • Anaphylaxis (a severe reaction that needs immediate medical help)